 Day 14 Today will be spent exploring some of the prehistoric remains on the island as well as its finest beaches.
 The fascinating circular stone fort, or Broch, at Carloway will be our first stop followed by more traditional crofting communities such as Gearrannan and Shawbost.
 Then its on to Callanish with its mysterious ancient stone circle.
 In the afternoon you will head for the remote district of Uig with its fine, sandy beaches at Bhaltos, dramatic sea cliffs and rugged hills.
 This is the wilderness of the Western Isles at its finest.
 Overnight again in Stornoway.

 Day 15 Travelling south today from the wild moorlands of Lewis to the more mountainous Harris – almost but not quite an island on its own.
 Famous for the locally produced cloth, Harris Tweed, it is also home to the highest mountains in the Outer Hebrides and the stunning white sands of Luskentyre.
 After a morning of exploring South Harris you will stop for lunch in the small port of Tarbet.
-Here you will catch the late afternoon ferry to Skye and continue on to your overnight stay in the picturesque village of Plockton.
+Here you will catch the late afternoon ferry to Skye and continue on to the harbour town of Portree, your base for the next two nights.

-Day 17 Departing from Plockton the return journey to Edinburgh has many highlights – a visit to Eilean Donan Castle, Fort William and the dramatic scenery and dark history of Glencoe.
-Travelling back south through the Central Highland the last stop of the day will be in Killin beside the Falls of Dochart before returning to Edinburgh.
+Day 17 Departing from Portree the return journey to Edinburgh has many highlights – a visit to Eilean Donan Castle, Fort William and the dramatic scenery and dark history of Glencoe.
+Travelling back south through the Central Highland the last stop of the day will be in Killin beside the Falls of Dochart before returning to Edinburgh about 19.00.

 Rabbie's Café, 6 Waterloo Place, EH1 3EG.
 Click here to see map.